kshaffer/theory2/assessments.md

 ### Unit II

+- Realize a figured bass line containing both diatonic and applied chords
 - Realize a diatonic unfigured bass line according to the *phrase model* in a major key
 - Realize a diatonic unfigured bass line according to the *phrase model* in a minor key
 - Harmonize a diatonic melody according to the *phrase model* in a major key
 - Harmonize a diatonic melody according to the *phrase model* in a minor key
-- Differentiate *sentence* and *period* forms in classical instrumental themes
 - Perform a full harmonic reduction and analysis of a classical instrumental theme (including only diatonic harmonies)
 - Perform a full harmonic reduction and analysis of a classical instrumental theme (including both diatonic and applied-dominant harmonies)
 - Verbally explain harmonic functions in the context of a classical theme example